-May 2001 -- Richard and Karilee Shames are husband and wife as well as doctor and nurse AND thyroid practitioner and thyroid patient.
-Karilee herself is hypothyroid as are several of the couples children.
-They have been working with people suffering from low thyroid for over twenty-five years.
+Richard and Karilee Shames are husband and wife as well as doctor and nurse AND thyroid practitioner and thyroid patient.
+Karilee herself is hypothyroid as are several of the couple’s children.
+They have been working with people suffering from “low thyroid” for over thirty.

 - If you continue to have problems even after being prescribed proper amounts of thyroid hormone, you could have an adrenal problem as well.